istrau2/aurelia-crumbs/README.md

 }
 ```

-In order for a route to be rendered by the breadcrumb widget, the route's config have breadcrumb === true and a truthy title.
+In order for a route to be rendered by the breadcrumb widget, the route's config must have breadcrumb === true and a truthy title.

 Then, add the custom element somewhere in your application:
 ```html